“Oh no, we’re out of technicians.”

 Unfortunately, diesel mechanic shortages paired with a lack of truck technicians in general paints a grim picture for the future of properly maintained commercial trucks and a more efficient trucking industry.
 Luckily, the American Trucking Association has already started the conversation around this growing issue.

-Many trucking publications are highlighting the important role education plays in the diesel mechanic and technician shortage.
+Many trucking publications are highlighting the important role education plays in the diesel technician shortage.
 WheelTime’s George Arrant said in an interview that a big part of the problem stems from technicians graduating without the skills they need to be effective in a shop.
 He encouraged more of an open dialogue between industry experts and schools catering to technician focused curriculum to ensure that students graduating with an intent to become service technicians will have the skills to be effective right away.

 An article published on Truckinginfo highlights three key steps in addressing the truck technician: “Start early, grow your own, and ramp up retention.”